 For more details about our Admissions Policy, see below.

 Parents are encouraged to apply within the application deadline dates in January of the year of entry to secure your interest in a place for your child at the British Section.
-Once your application has been received you will be sent a link to a registration form to complete online.
-When complete, we will inform you if we will be inviting your child to sit our entrance assessments which take place in March of the year of entry.
-Please note that the application fee will only be refunded if we decide not to invite your child to the assessment stage.
+Once your non-refundable application fee has been received, you will be sent a link to an application form to complete online.
+When complete, we will inform you if we will be inviting your child to sit our entrance assessments which take place: in January for Seconde (Year 11) and in March for all other levels, of the year of entry.

-The admissions procedure for overseas applicants is the same as that for local applicants.
+The admissions procedure for overseas applicants is the same as that for local applicants, although entrance assessments can be arranged online.
 In addition, it may be possible for overseas candidates to sit our entrance assessments outside of the usual testing period, depending on the availability of places.

 The bilingual / bicultural curriculum (double-enseignement) requires commitment to both the British Section and the French education system.
 It is a challenging educational pathway that demands considerable academic ability and intellectual flexibility as well as motivation, engagement and resilience.
 Given these demands, as well as the fact that the demand for places far exceeds our capacity to accommodate all candidates, entrance is selective.